wseemann/Square-Directory-App/README.md

 ## What do you think is the weakest part of your project?
 - There is limited documentation.
 I typically would use a tool like detekt to enforce proper documentation.
+- Overall, staying within the constraints outline in the prompt, I'm very proud of this work

 ## Did you copy any code or dependencies?
 Please make sure to attribute them here!
 - No code was copied, I did use the following libraries: